dotkom/design-system/README.md

 ```

 The snippet above sets up automatic formatting on save!
 You might need plugins for [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) for this to work.

+### Publishing to npm

+DS will automatically be published to npm when a branch beginning with `fix/` producing a patch version change, and a branch beginning with `feat/` producing a minor version change.

+You can also publish DS manually by incrementing the version number in [package.json](https://github.com/dotkom/design-system/blob/master/package.json).
+Keep in mind that we try to follow [semantic versioning](https://docs.npmjs.com/about-semantic-versioning) in dotkom.